Vivek-23-Titan/Signature-Replication-using-Generative-Adversarial-Networks/README.md

 # Signature-Replication-using-Generative-Adversarial-Networks
 <a href="https://colab.research.google.com/github/Vivek-23-Titan/Covid-19-Masked-Face-Detection-using-YoloFace/blob/master/Copy_of_Signatures_CGAN.ipynb" target="_parent\"><img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab"/></a>

-This IAS SRPF-2019 Project focuses on generating signatures along with their labels of 10 different people with the help of CGAN.
-With the help of a classifier, we can then classify those images when used as training data for the classifier.
-Also, with the help of multi-label classification, the transfer learning VGG19 model is able to separate the original real images from the generated fake ones.
+This IAS SRPF-2019 Project focuses on generating signatures along with their labels of 10 classes with the help of CGAN.
+To separate the signature classes and determine whether the signatures are genuine or generated (signatures with adversarial noise), multi-label classified is used.
+Also, when the adversarial noise is removed, with the help of a CNN classifier, the images can be classified into the 10 classes however, not distinguished as real or fake since, the classifiers exploit adversarial noise.

 ## Dataset
 The Dataset consists of 1000 signatures, subdivided into 10 different signature classes.
 Further information is available [here](http://www.reports.ias.ac.in/report/20439/signature-replication-and-fingerprint-bio-metric-forging-using-generative-adversarial-network).